B12 deficiency

 a.
 Homocysteine

-- Not specific to B12 deficiency.
+- Sensitive but non-specific to B12 deficiency.

 b.
 Methylmalonic Acid (MMA)